jondot/react-native-network-boot/README.md

 # Network Boot

-If you are tired of manually setting your host IP when moving between networks, or having conflicts when sharing the network bootstrapping code in a team (that's in `AppDelegate.m`), this library will autoconfigure your the host IP for you automatically.
+If you are tired of manually setting your bundle host IP when moving between networks, or having conflicts when sharing the network bootstrapping code in a team (that's in `AppDelegate.m`), this library will autoconfigure the host IP for you automatically.

 To start, run: